 Are you ready to hit the road and explore but you’re worried about taking on the responsibility of educating your child?
 Or do you know you can do it but you aren’t sure where to start?
 I’ve been homeschooling my kids for 15 years and for the past 5 years we’ve been doing a combination of road schooling and world schooling.
-Here’s a basic overview of how to get started home or road schooling and some tips to keep in mind on your journey.
+Here’s our ultimate guide on how to get started home or road schooling and some tips to keep in mind on your journey.

 What is Road Schooling